MicrosoftDocs/azure-aks-docs/articles/aks/http-proxy.md

     --generate-ssh-keys
 ```

-## Configure an HTTP proxy using an Azure Resource Manager (ARM) template and deploy Service Entry
+## Configure an HTTP proxy using an Azure Resource Manager (ARM) template

 You can deploy an AKS cluster with an HTTP proxy using an ARM template.
 The same schema used for CLI deployment exists in the `Microsoft.ContainerService/managedClusters` definition under `"properties"`, as shown in the following example: